FerozaC/alx-system_engineering-devops/0x01-shell_permissions/README.md

-4-empty is a script for creating an empty file
+5-execute is a script that adds execute permission to the owner of the file hello.